 The thing is, there are hundreds of different ways to build links.
 With so many options at your disposal, how do you decipher which strategies work best?

 As a link building agency, we’ve tried them all and know which tactics are most effective.
-So instead of bombarding you with a master list, we’ll share the top 5 link building strategies that work for us in 2022.
+So instead of bombarding you with a master list, we’ll share the top 5 link building strategies that work for us.

 1. Relationship Building / Value Exchanges

 Out of all the link building tactics, this is probably the most powerful one.
 Just as professional relationships will help you in your career, leveraging your relationships can net you some high-authority backlinks.